 This publication is published periodically to confirm the General Rules and reflect any changes that have been made.
 It also encompasses the current Show Rules, including specifications for the show cage and the Guidelines for Judges and exhibitors, culminating in a directory of members an judges who are members of the society’s Judges panel.

 Since the society was formed (in 1925) it has taken responsibility for defining and describing the various features which make up the ever-expanding number of new varieties of budgerigars that have been bred since this species was first introduced from its native habitat.
-Particularly in the last few years, increasing efforts have been made to re-establish the true integrity of each of the mutations that have appeared and been fixed, The society has recently – in 2009 – brought out a new booklet detailing the written descriptions of all varieties, and it still working to produce a full edition complete with a comprehensive collection of accurate colour illustrations.
-Hopefully, it will appear very shortly.
+Particularly in the last few years, increasing efforts have been made to re-establish the true integrity of each of the mutations that have appeared and been fixed.
+In 2012 the Colour Standards booklet was published which gives a comprehensive collection of accurate colour illustrations and descriptions.

 Veterinary Diagnostic Service

-The society is very fortunate in having the services of Dr John Baker, who runs this service on behalf of the fancy, and this at only a very modest – currently £8 – annual charge payable by those fanciers who participate.
+The society is very fortunate in having the services of Dr Kevin Eatwell of Edinburgh University, who runs this service on behalf of the fancy, and this at only a very modest £10 – annual charge payable by those fanciers who participate.
 The annual payment entitles members to submit sick or deceased birds for examination and those who have used the service have great reason to be thankful for its existence.

 It is worth pointing out that this annual subscription to the service represents only a fraction of the cost which would normally be entailed in one post-mortem, and use of the service could quickly resolve a problem which could even endanger an entire stud !